casantoso/ChIP-seq-analysis-and-visualization-using-Galaxy/README.md

 ## workflow
 ### Step 1: Import data
-For this analysis, we are only using the lung tissue data.
 The corresponsindg SRR numbers for the input and IP of the Wildtype and Ctcf homozygous mutation for lung tissues are:

 Ctcf homozygous mutation